What’s An HDR Television? (Understanding This Visual Tech)

 For classical and smooth Jazz though, I liked the sealed better because of its controlled nature.

-For movies, that’s a toss up.
 I’ll be honest, I couldn’t really tell which I liked better.
 There certainly was a difference present, but for some reason I couldn’t tell which I liked more.

 I think I’d lean slightly more towards the ported, but that’s only because of the extra extension on the lower notes.

 I think either one is fine for movies though.
-Now other things to keep in mind are the RMS and HZ.

-RMS, or root mean square, is a specification often used to describe the continuous amount of power a speaker has.
-Keep in mind the higher that this is number is, the better.
-It’s usually listed after the peak wattage.
+RMS, or root mean square, is a specification used to describe the continuous amount of power a subwoofer has.

-Peak wattage is the highest amount of power the sub can produce.
-While important yes, I’d honestly say the RMS is more important because this will be the power you’ll see more often experience opposed to the peak.
+While that’s important, I’d honestly say the RMS is more important because this will be the power you’ll actually experience in normal usage.

-As a good rule to keep in mind, if the HZ number reaches into the 30 range, then you’re good to go.
-You really want this to go as low as possible.
-But to go lower, it requires more power.
+As a good starting point to keep in mind, if the Hz number reaches into the 30ish range, then you’re good to go.

 https://easyhometheater.net/setting-up-2-subwoofers